johndagostino/cap-puma/README.md

-# Capistrano::Puma
+# Capistrano Puma Rake Tasks

 Puma Rake tasks for Capistrano >= 3.0.0

-These tasks have been taken directly from the puma gem
+These tasks have been taken directly from the puma gem and upgraded to Rake

 Includes the following commands;